dobromir-hristov/vuecommunity/docs/guide/community/job-market.md

   - Basic Webpack Knowledge - Knowing how Webpack works and to setup its build chain is always a plus, even when using Vue CLI.
   - Code Optimisation - Dynamic Imports (when does it make sense), Code Speed Optimisation, Time to first paint, General Page Speed Optimisations, Working on slow networks.

-We advice you to apply for a position, even if you don't cover all the points.
+I advice you to apply for a position, even if you don't cover all the points.
 Depending on the position, most of the times there will be a senior developer guiding you to improve where you are lacking.

-## Tips from Skilled Vue Devs

-Here are some tips from senior Vue Developers on how to approach interviews and score a good job.

   - Dont answer interview questions with just one word.
 Explain very briefly why you chose that answer.
   - If a project is still in discussion phase, you can steer towards using Vue as a framework by showcasing usage examples and it's benefits.